jimhigson/oboe.js-website/content/parsers.md

 SAX pros:

-* It is very memory lean.
+* It has lean memory requirements.
 It can handle documents larger than the available RAM.

 SAX cons: